 As a people-pleaser, it is my natural inclination to want to help others “fix” their problems.
-Anything from seeing a solution to another’s dilemma, to feeling the weight of someone who is angry, to playing referee in keeping everyone happy.
-The pleaser in me feels either morally responsible for fixing everyone and everything or I perceive that everyone believes it is my moral responsibility.
+Anything from seeing a solution to a dilemma, feeling the weight of someone who is angry, to playing referee in keeping everyone happy.
+The pleaser in me either feels morally responsible fix-it all, or I perceive everyone believes it is my responsibility.
 And that can be overwhelming.

-Years ago I attended a workshop with Gary and Joy Lundberg and enjoyed it so much that I bought the book of the same name: I don’t have to make everything all better.
-In this four-day course, I learned an eye-opening concept: I do not have the power to solve other people’s problems.
+Years ago I attended a workshop with Gary and Joy Lundberg and enjoyed it so much I bought the book by the same name: I Don’t Have to Make Everything All Better.
+In this four-day course, I learned about an eye-opening concept: I do not have the power to solve other people’s problems.
 I know, not a big surprise, but the perceived responsibility is an easy trap to fall into.

 The Lundbergs are proponents of validation.
 “It is not a cure-all.
 It is a way to let people close to you carry their own responsibilities while helping them feel loved by you to a far greater degree.”1 They teach six basic principles that can help “a fixer” leave the fixing to the one who is truly responsible.
 I would strongly recommend reading their book for the specifics, but here are the basics.

 The Lundbergs define validation as “the act, process, or instance of confirming or corroborating the meaningfulness and relevance of what another person (or self) is feeling…it is being able to empathetically listen and understand another person’s point of view without having to change it.”2 An effective validator listens to help the other person feel they are of worth, that their feelings matter and that you care about them.